 Step 3.

-At the place where you are sitting (sitting-here.west in
+At the place where you are sitting (sitting-here.west

 this example) you now want to run a VNC viewer program.
 There are VNC